 Some foods will give you a gas build-up which will certainly cause embarrassing bag ballooning, and if you are not in a private area to release the trapped air (through filters fitted on bags), there will be a huge bulge pushing through your clothing.

 So if a particular food gives you abdominal gas problems, avoid consuming it for a couple of days before travel and if possible, throughout your holiday away from home.

 While travelling by road, rail or air, it is also a good idea to avoid fizzy carbonated drinks.
 Most patients with a stoma will find that carbonated drinks, sparkling wines, champagne, and beer will cause excessive gas build-up.

 Foods likely to give you excessive wind includes (but is not limited) dishes that contain any of the following:

 - Sweet corn

 Traveling Overseas with a Stoma

-While on holidays you must remember that you can still partake in all the same fun activities you took part in before your surgery, including swimming and snorkeling.
-Try not to feel self-consciousness or develop low esteem.
-Remember, no one need ever know unless you tell them.
+While on holidays you must remember that you can still partake in all the same fun activities you took part in before your surgery, including swimming, snorkelling hiking, and partying.
+Try not to feel self-consciousness or develop a low esteem and remember, no one need ever know unless you tell them.

-And if you feel self-conscious about leaving used ostomy bags in your hotel bathroom waste bin, you can use the public toilet bins in your hotel, provided you wrap and tightly knot the disposal bags before doing so.
+And if you feel self-conscious about leaving used disposable ostomy bags in your hotel bathroom's waste bin, you can use the public toilet bins in your hotel, provided you wrap and tightly knot the disposal bags before doing so.

 © 2010 Alobeda